Monday, December 22, 2025

 The unknown Dharma of the West

-Can we trace a continuous tradition from original Buddhism to Socrates to Plato and the Megarian school to Pyrrho to Sextus to Plotinus to Damascius to Pseudo-Dionysus ?
+Can we trace a continuous tradition from original Buddhism to Socrates to Plato and the Megarian school to Pyrrho to Sextus to Plotinus to Damascius to Pseudo-Dionysius ?
 As strange as this may seem to some, there are some striking arguments that can be made to support many links in this chain.
 In fact we are pleased to note that Sara Ahbel-Rappe in her edition of Damascius' Problems and Solutions concerning First Principles, makes a direct reference to Sextus.
 The Buddhism-Pyrrho link has been studied for instance by C.I.
 Beckwith's Greek Buddha (2015).
-It has also been argued that the author of Pseudo-Dionysus was in fact a late neoplatonist who managed to inject core doctrines into the heart of the 'mystical' tradition of Christianity.
+It has also been argued (by C.M.
+Mazzucchi) that the author of Pseudo-Dionysius was in fact Damascius who managed to inject core doctrines into the heart of the 'mystical' tradition of Christianity (which has nothing to do with the literal sense of dogmas): and here we mean its better (predominantly medieval) manifestations such as Hadewijch, Porete, Eckhart, the author of the Cloud of Unknowing, the Viae Sion of Hugh of Balma (which we dedicated a small note to).
 It is in this light that we would reinterpret Plato and the close connection to Socrates, Pyrrho and the Megarians.

 'Spiritual realization' (we use this term temporarily) is not the same thing as psychotherapy (etymology aside).
 Psychotherapy aims at helping people adjust and balance personality traits so as to be at peace with themselves and the world around them.
-It is about the constitution of an individual 'personality' and 'ego', often seen as the result of an integration of different tendencies or the product of past development and choices.
+It is about the constitution of an individual 'personality' and 'ego', often seen as the result of an integration of different tendencies or the product of past development and adaptation strategies.
 Spiritual realization such as we outlined in our previous account of TPC and TPP more or less presupposes physical and mental health as a condition and its aim involves shining a light through self-hood and overcoming its underlying impulse, motives, determinations and limitations.
+But this does not rule out that it can also be highly beneficial in a psychotherapeutic context.

 No comments: